This table holds the replica's source lists for each

 source fails.
 You set and manage source lists using the

-UDFs to add and remove replication source servers from the
+functions to add and remove replication source servers from

 managed groups of servers, use the

 table has these columns:

 The replication channel for which this replication source server is part of the source list.
 If this channel's connection to its current source fails, this replication source server is one of its potential new sources.

 The host name for this replication source server.